-Following example explains how to adjust the CT ratio:
+Following example explains how to adjust the CT ratio :

-Assuming that the conversion of used CT for inputs of current L1 to L3 is 750/5 A. To edit the parameters, press the , navigate to the Menu-Settings with the buttons and and then choose it with the Setting window choose Setting-Installation option.
+Assuming that the conversion of used CT for inputs of current L1 to L3 is 750/5 A. To edit the parameters, press the and then choose it with the local.
+In the Setting window choose Setting-Installation option.
 The Setting-Installation window appears.